MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mysqlrequest-plugin.md

 ## Encryption and server validation

-For security reasons, `SslMode` is unconditionally set to `Required` when connecting to a MySQL Server network endpoint.
-As a result, the SQL Server must be configured with a valid SSL/TLS server certificate.
+For security, `SslMode` is unconditionally set to `Required` when connecting to a MySQL server network endpoint.
+As a result, the server must be configured with a valid SSL/TLS server certificate.

 ## Specify the network endpoint

-Specify the SQL network endpoint as part of the connection string.
+Specify the MySQL network endpoint as part of the connection string.

 **Syntax**: